Boys Wanna Be Her: Uses in other media

 "Boys Wanna Be Her" was featured in episodes of television series Ugly Betty ("Don't Ask, Don't Tell") and The L Word (featured on the L Tunes: Music from and inspired by The L Word compilation album).

 The song is used in the Canadian supernatural TV show Lost Girl.

 "Boys Wanna Be Her" was used in the promos for the FX network show Dirt and the Fox network show Dollhouse.

-The song is featured in the Electronic Arts video game Need For Speed: ProStreet.
+The Tommy Sunshine remix of the song is featured in the Electronic Arts video game Need For Speed: ProStreet.

 The song is used in the Matchstick Productions ski film Push.

 The song was featured in the trailer of the 2012 movie Bad Kids Go to Hell.

 The song is featured in the 2009 movie Whip It and the movie's trailer.
 In addition, the song appears on the official Whip It soundtrack.

 Part of the song was used in Canadian car television commercials for the 2011 Subaru Forester as part of the "Sexy Comes Standard" advertising campaign.

 The song is used as the theme music for the TBS late-night TV series Full Frontal with Samantha Bee.
 Peaches also performed the song for the Not the White House Correspondents' Dinner.

 Peaches performed the song on season 4, episode 7 of Orphan Black, "The Antisocialism of Sex."

-The song is used in the trailer for the Amazon series Fleabag.
+The song is used in the trailer for the BBC series Fleabag.

 The song is also included on the soundtrack to the 2016 film, How to Be Single.

 In the UK, during the UEFA Women's Euro 2017, the song was used as part of Channel 4's coverage of the tournament, it featured a schoolgirl playing keepie uppie.

 The song is featured in a 2017 ad for CoverGirl starring professional motorcycle racer Shelina Moreda.

 In 2019, Christina Aguilera featured the song in her Las Vegas concert residency Christina Aguilera: The Xperience and also The X Tour, which comprised 15 shows in Europe.

 Also in 2019, the song was used as part of UK channel Sky Atlantic's promotion of Catherine the Great.

 In 2020, the song was featured on the season 2 finale of the Amazon Prime series The Boys.

 In 2022, the song was featured during the end credits of The 355.

+In 2024, the song was used as the entrance/exit music in Taylor Tomlinson's 3rd Netflix special, Have It All.

+In 2024, the song appears in Episode 1 of Disney's documentary of female wildlife, Queens.

+In 2025, the song was featured during the end credits of M3GAN 2.0.